How much does LLC formation cost in Minnesota?

 Are there hidden fees when forming a Minnesota LLC?

-Absolutely.
-Minnesota offers an optional $55 expedited fee for online filings.
-Get your paperwork rejected—maybe your name's already taken—and you lose the entire filing fee and pay again.
+There are a few costs beyond the initial filing fee to watch for.
+Online and in-person filings cost $155 compared to $135 by mail; the $20 difference is the standard rate for those filing methods, not a separate expedited surcharge.
+Get your paperwork rejected (maybe your name's already taken) and you lose the entire filing fee and pay again.
 Down the road, you'll face registered agent renewals, industry licenses, and reinstatement fees if you miss deadlines.

 Can you get a refund if your filing is rejected?

-Nope.
-State fees are gone forever once you submit, so rejection means paying the full $135-$155 again.
+No. State fees are generally non-refundable once you submit, so rejection means paying the full $135 to $155 again.

 How do Minnesota LLC costs compare to other states?